 Wait for the statute of limitations to expire

 The IRS has ten years to collect any taxes owed.
 This time frame starts at the original assessment date.
-If ten years pass and the IRS was not able to collect money from you, they are no longer able to collect the total tax amount.
+If ten years have passed and the IRS is not able to collect money from you, they are no longer able to collect the total tax amount.

 Paying your taxes in full is the most evident settlement method.
 Once an individual pays their taxes in full, the IRS halts all its actions and wipes your debt clean.
 A lot of individuals choose this option when possible to get the IRS off their back.
 However, if they do not have the money, they have to come up with creative options.
 Some individuals will end up borrowing money from their home by using a home equity loan.
 Some individuals choose to sell assets to cover the necessary balance needed to pay off an IRS balance at once.